mtgoat/Capstone_HeritageTree/README.md

 - let a user add walking route on the map
 - the tree board and the arborists to add a common name for a tree
 - the public to add comments on the tree

+## Licensing
+Copyright (c) 2022 Aki Endo
+MIT License - a copy of the license is available in the repository's [LICENSE] file (./LICENSE)